 It’s important to remember that your employees are the voice of the brand to your customers, as well as the voice of your customers to your brand.
 So listening to your staff is just as important as talking down to them, and perhaps even more.
 The magic will happen when your staff feels both properly informed and connected to the wider business.

-So, what do I do?
+So, what do I do next?
 Create an open group chat for my business?

+Easy there, tiger.
 At the end of the day you’re still running a business, not a college-run “vegan collective”.
-The opportunity for your organisation to be at the forefront of this shift in behaviour is to take the reins in terms the platform your employees are using to both collaborate and communicate - with you (head office) and each other.
+The opportunity for your organization to be at the forefront of this shift in behaviour is to take the reins in terms the platform your employees are using to both collaborate and communicate.
 And a platform that mimics the social behaviour that your staff is already using, and also used to, is when your internal comms will reach them most effectively.

-Maybe those crazy kids are onto something with all those Twits and Snapchat's?!
+Maybe those crazy kids are onto something with all those Twits and their Snapchat's?!

 By providing your employees with an enterprise social network that allows them to easily connect with the rest of the company, you’re not only ensuring that you’re GDPR-compliant, but also empowering your employees to work autonomously and provide an outstanding experience to all of your customers.
 And by choosing a dynamic platform that can adapt to the changes we will see in social media over the next five years, you’ll be future-proofing your business in order to meet the requirements of your workforce.